 If you have one of those small closets that is long but narrow, accessing that space between the wall and the far end of the closet can be a hassle.
 Consider turning the rods width wise to be able to easily view the clothes at that end.

-Here this very small and narrow closet turned the rods width wise because the narrow depth would not allow for the hangers to hang forward facing.
+Sometimes, you just get stuck with a space that seems like the builder forgot all about the closet and then tried to stick one in a niche somewhere.
+Sort of the way that a sloped ceiling closet can feel.
+Here, this very small and narrow closet turned the rods width wise because the narrow depth would not allow for the hangers to hang forward facing.
 The area beneath the rods is also put to good use with very narrow shelving.

 This closet plan can be done in closets as narrow as 4 feet.
 Instead of small walking with a single rod at the back, this closet has installed drawers at the rear, and hanging rods to the left.
 It’s not the smallest closet out there, but it certainly has utilized the space to the best of it’s ability.